WiMoVE-OSS/wimoved/README.md

 ### Logging

 Wimoved can log to a file or to syslog.

 The file can be set through the configuration option `log_path`.

 On OpenWrt, wimoved logs to syslog.
 This is done by defining `ELPP_SYSLOG` in `CMakeLists.txt`.
 A syslog aggregator like syslog-ng can be used to aggregate those logs on a different host.

+## Known Issues

+- When a station roams from one AP to another, `zebra` can get into a state where no packets are forwarded to the station.
+We track the issue as [#68](https://github.com/WiMoVE-OSS/wimoved/issues/68).
+The cause seems to be an upstream issue in FRR which we reported [here](https://github.com/FRRouting/frr/issues/13973).